IzMehdi/northwinddashboard/README.md

     - Time Period
     - Customer
     - Employee

+ ### 📊 Dashboard Features (Power BI)
+I built another version of the dashboard using Power BI which allowed more customizations and user-friendliness:
+- The dashboard is fully interactive
+- the dashboard uses several drill downs allowing stakeholders to investigate different levels of analysis
+- It also uses an integrated map which is used to visually distinguish areas of presence for the company

 The dashboard is fully interactive, allowing stakeholders to explore and drill down into various dimensions of the business.